EliahKagan/VidDraw/README.md

-If you ever want to continue recording while no mouse buttons are pressed, place the mouse cursor on the canvas, press and hold any mouse button, drag the cursor out of the canvas, press any other mouse button, and release the button you first pressed.
+If you ever want to continue recording while no mouse buttons are pressed, place the mouse cursor on the canvas, press and hold any mouse button, drag the cursor out of the canvas, press any other mouse button, then release both buttons (in either order).
 This effect, of keeping recording on even though you&rsquo;re not holding down any mouse button, persists until your next interaction with the canvas.
-So to stop recording, click the canvas.
+So, to stop recording, click the canvas.
 (If you don&rsquo;t want to draw anything, click it with some button other than the primary mouse button.)
 Or you can continue drawing, and the next time you release all mouse buttons, recording will stop.

+When recording has stopped and the border has turned back from red to gray, the file is fully saved and should be playable, whether or not Vid&shy;Draw is still running.
+Conversely, it is fine to quit while still recording.
-Quitting Vid&shy;Draw also ensures that recording stops and the file is fully saved.
+Vid&shy;Draw stops recording and cleanly saves the file on exit.

 The pen color can be changed using [the color picker](#pick-color), available in [the menu](#the-menu).